peidong-hu/spring-boot2-aws/README.md

-# Restful API with proper automated API documentation
+# Restful API with Swagger-UI to Manage AWS Ec2 Fleet